The Global Voice on Dementia

 Tackling dementia requires a truly global and local effort.
 We support and work with Alzheimer and dementia associations in 120 countries, as well as people living with dementia, carers and all relevant organisations to help raise awareness, challenge stigma and to call for dementia to be the global health priority it needs to be.

-World Alzheimer Report 2024 Survey
+World Alzheimer Report 2024 launch: Attitudes to Dementia

 Latest resources